kuc2477/til/architecture/data-mapping.md

-- I learned that SQLAlchemy architecture uses data-mapping pattern to persist both relational aspect of database and object oriented paradaigm.
+- Today I learned that SQLAlchemy architecture uses data-mapping pattern to retain both relational aspect of RDBMS and object oriented paradaigm for ORM layer.